alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 >
 > at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

-I used to be worried about what others thought I did.
+I used to worry about what others thought when I started something new.

 - What if I fail?
 - What if they make negative comments?
 - What if they were right?

-Unitl I realized that most criticism comes from people who aren't even trying -- people who rather judge than take action themselves.
+Until I realized that most criticism comes from people who aren't even trying -- people who rather judge than take action themselves.

 It costs nothing to criticize — to sit back, point out flaws, and say how things should have been done differently.